Affordable Ohio Health Insurance Plans

 Impact Of Legislation In Buckeye State

 Laws and legislation are rapidly changing, and we keep you updated on what impact is has on you and the type of policy that is available.
 Since the State Exchange (Marketplace) was implemented, we continue to provide expert guidance, so you can easily pick the best option and pay the least amount of premium.The passage of the Affordable Care Act has lowered healthcare prices in the Parma area.
 Instant tax credits on Exchange plans provide many $0 premium options (Bronze-tier plans).
-Although the maximum deductible can reach $9,450, copays are often offered for most office visits.
+Although the maximum deductible can reach $9,200, copays are often offered for most office visits.

 The amount of money you receive is based on a combination of factors including household income, and its relationship to the Federal Poverty Level (FPL) guidelines.
 The more dependents you declare on your tax return, the bigger the federal subsidy becomes.
 Changes in household income, members, or Medicare/Medicaid eligibility can impact the cost of coverage.
+Typically, filing a joint tax return is required for married couples to be eligible for the subsidy.
+Otherwise, a policy may have to be issued at the full retail cost.

 You can purchase a medical insurance plan (Senior and Under-65) from most of Ohio’s major insurance companies.
 Anthem, UnitedHealthcare, Aetna, CareSource, SummaCare, Cigna, Humana, and Medical Mutual feature a wide variety of plans available to local residents.
 Assurant and Celtic no longer offer individual plans, and other regional companies (such as Paramount) don’t have active provider networks in Cuyahoga County and the outlying area, or no longer offer new plans.